a-z-listing/a-z-listing/README.md

 ![2.
 The Widget is shown here.](http://ps.w.org/a-to-z-index/assets/screenshot-2.png)

 ## Changelog ##

+### 1.0.0 ###
+* BREAKING CHANGE: Refactored several function names.
+If you have written your own template/loop you will need to adapt your code.
+See the readme.txt's Theming section for details.
+* Added `post-type` attribute into the shortcode to display for post-types other than pages.
+* Minor code cleanup.

 ### 0.8.0 ###
 * Standardised on naming convention of *_a_z_* in function names, e.g. `get_the_a_z_listing()`, rather than the former *_az_* names, e.g. `get_the_az_listing()`.